 It’s no secret that mobile is here to stay.
 In fact, U.S. adults spend 51% of their digital media time in that space, and mobile e-commerce accounts for 27% of all retail sales.
 Mobile sales will make up 24.4% of e-commerce revenue by the end of 2017.

-In 2016, start expanding the number of mobile publishers you’re working with, test mobile placements with top publishers, and develop a mobile app.
+Consider expanding the number of mobile publishers you’re partnring with.
+Test mobile placements with top publishers and develop a mobile app.
 Be sure to also track affiliate sales across your website, mobile site, and mobile app.

 Tracking these purchases will provide incentives to affiliates to promote you and drive more traffic and sales.
 Testing out mobile placements with top publishers will also allow you to see whether these types of placements can drive incremental sales (and gauge the ROI accordingly).
 By working with mobile apps, you may be able to reach an entirely new audience or customer segment.